LendBook/lendbook-docs/README.md

 ```

-Once your branch is pushed to main branch, the documentation will be automatically updated.
+Once your branch is pushed to main branch, the documentation should shortly be available at: https://LendBook.github.io/lendbook-docs/